-The health care industry is one of the nation's largest and fastest-growing industry; indeed, according to the U.S. Bureau of Labor Statistics, 7 of the 20 fastest growing occupations are health care related and employment in this field is expected to continue to grow in the future.
-When students consider enter the health care industry, most think about becoming a physician, dentist, or nurse; however, the reality is that there are many exciting careers in health care in addition to these traditional (but no less exciting) professions.
-If you are considering a career in health care, then you owe it to yourself to explore all of your options in depth so you can judge which one is right for you.
-There are many different ways of researching the job that most interests you.
-A few starting points are listed below.
+The health care industry is one of the nation's largest and fastest-growing industries.
+Indeed, according to the U.S. Bureau of Labor Statistics, 7 of the 20 fastest growing occupations are health care related and this field will continue to grow in the future.
+When students consider entering the health care industry, most think about becoming a physician, dentist, or nurse; however, the reality is that there are many other exciting careers in health care.
+You owe it to yourself to explore all of your options in depth so you can judge which one is right for you.
+Below are some starting points to help you begin your search.